-You are eligible for coverage if you meet the definition of Employee and are Actively at Work.
+You are eligible for coverage if you:

+- meet the definition of Employee and are Actively at Work; and - have completed the 90 day waiting period.

 Your Dependents are also eligible for coverage if they meet the definition of Spouse or Child outlined above in the Key Terms.